sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial-install-any.md

-# Download SQLPage: the SQL website framework
+# Download SQLPage (the SQL website builder)

-SQLPage is a small executable file that will take requests to your website, execute the SQL files you write, and render the database responses as nice web pages.
+SQLPage is a small single-file program that will execute the SQL files you write, and render the database responses as nice web pages.

+If you have already downloaded SQLPage, you can skip this step and [start writing your website](#tutorial).

 [Download the latest SQLPage](https://github.com/sqlpage/SQLPage/releases) for your operating system.
 In the _release assets_ section, you will find files named `sqlpage-windows.zip`, `sqlpage-linux.tgz`, and `sqlpage-macos.tgz`.